ElektraInitiative/libelektra/doc/help/elektra-algorithm.md

 The user can call `kdbGet()` often even if the configuration or parts of it are already up to date.
 This can happen when applications reread configuration in some events.
-Examples are signals\footnote{SIGHUP is the signal used for that on UNIX systems.
+Examples are signals (SIGHUP is the signal used for that on UNIX systems.
 It is sent when the program's controlling terminal is closed.
-Daemons do not have a terminal so the signal is reused for reloading configuration.}, notifications, user requests and in the worst case periodical attempts to reread configuration.
+Daemons do not have a terminal so the signal is reused for reloading configuration.), notifications, user requests and in the worst case periodical attempts to reread configuration.

 The given goal is to keep the sequence of needed syscalls low.
-If no update is needed, it is sufficient to request the timestamp\footnote{On POSIX systems using \lstinline{stat()}.} of every file.
+If no update is needed, it is sufficient to request the timestamp (On POSIX systems using `stat()`) of every file.
 No other syscall is needed.
 Elektra's core alone cannot check that because getting a timestamp is not defined within the standard C99.
 So instead the resolver plugin handles this problem.
 The resolver plugin returns 0 if